Using a Raspberry Pi Zero 2 W as a USB Ethernet Gadget Router on Raspberry Pi OS Bookworm (2025)

 Edit /boot/firmware/config.txt

-Add the following inside the [all] section:
+Add inside the [all] section:

 Code